US Supreme Court to hear high-stakes Trump ballot case

 - Oops!Something went wrong.Please try again later.

-Should Donald Trump be barred from running again for president because he engaged in an insurrection -- the January 6, 2021 assault on the US Capitol by his supporters?

-That is the question before the Supreme Court this week as it hears Trump's appeal of a ruling by Colorado's top court that would keep him off the presidential primary ballot in the state.
+The US Supreme Court reluctantly takes center stage in the 2024 White House race on Thursday as it decides whether Donald Trump should be barred from running again for president.

-It is the most significant election law case to reach the nation's highest court since it halted a vote recount in Florida in 2000 with Republican George W. Bush holding a razor-thin edge over Democrat Al Gore.
+The nation's highest court is to hear arguments in the most consequential election law case since it halted the Florida vote recount in 2000 with Republican George W. Bush narrowly leading Democrat Al Gore.

-The conservative-majority Supreme Court, which includes three justices appointed by Trump, has set aside 80 minutes for oral arguments on Thursday beginning at 10:00 am (1500 GMT) but they are expected to go longer.

 Section 3 of the 14th Amendment bars anyone from holding public office if they engaged in "insurrection or rebellion" after once pledging to support and defend the Constitution.